 You'll notice that when this program is run the "ball" appears to flash a lot, because the effect of movement depends on an alternating sequence of red and white blots, with each white blot "rubbing out" the previous red blot in preparation for a new red blot to be drawn in the next position.
-To eliminate this flashing and give an effect of smooth movement, simply add the UPDATE and NOUPDATE instructions to the program in the space where they're shown.
+To eliminate this flashing and give an effect of smooth movement, simply add the update and noupdate instructions to the program in the space where they're shown.
 Now run the program again - this time, each white blot is updated to the Canvas only when the subsequent red blot command has also been executed: hence the blots appear simultaneously, and an impression of relatively smooth movement is given.
 For more examples of this technique, see the built-in illustrative programs that involve movement.

-Having understood all this, see if you can adapt the program, to make the ball move in two dimensions (hint: you will need variables called y% and yvel% as well as x% and xvel%, and you might find the command SETXY helpful).
-However far you get, save your program as TGBX9.TGB.
+Having understood all this, see if you can adapt the program, to make the ball move in two dimensions (hint: you will need variables called y and yvel as well as x and xvel, and you might find the command setxy helpful).
+However far you get, save your program as TGYX9.TGY.

 Take the program which you produced in Exercise 9, and modify it so that the ball "bounces" when it reaches the edge of the Canvas.
-To do this, you will need to use the IF instruction to change the ball's velocity at an appropriate point, so that instead of moving right, it starts moving left instead.
+To do this, you will need to use the if instruction to change the ball's velocity at an appropriate point, so that instead of moving right, it starts moving left instead.
 You can do this with a statement such as:

 '''

-IF x>975 THEN

-xvel%=-xvel%

-ENDIF
+if x>975:

+xvel=-xvel

 '''

-which changes the direction of horizontal motion (by changing xvel% from positive to negative) when the ball gets within 25 units of the right-hand edge of the standard 1000x1000 Canvas.
+which changes the direction of horizontal motion (by changing xvel from positive to negative) when the ball gets within 25 units of the right-hand edge of the standard 1000x1000 Canvas.
 Now you will probably find that the ball bounces back across to the left-hand edge, so to make it bounce at both sides, you can adapt the statement above as follows:

-'''

-IF (x%<25) OR (x%>975) THEN

-xvel%=-xvel

-ENDIF

-'''
+if (x<25) or (x>975): xvel=-xvel

-This switches xvel% between positive and negative whenever the ball gets within 25 units of either the left or right edge.
+This switches xvel between positive and negative whenever the ball gets within 25 units of either the left or right edge.
 Note that we need to use brackets to express a complex condition like this one.
-When you have finished your bouncing ball program, save it as TGBX10.TGB.
+When you have finished your bouncing ball program, save it as TGYX10.TGY.

-Quite generally, the IF ...
-THEN ... structure is extremely useful whenever you want to perform some statement (or set of statements) subject to some condition - e.g. depending on the position or velocity of some object, or whether or not the mouse has been clicked or a key pressed (we'll come to these later).
-The structure can also be extended with ...
-ELSE ..., as in this example:
+Quite generally, the if structure is extremely useful whenever you want to perform some statement (or set of statements) subject to some condition - e.g. depending on the position or velocity of some object, or whether or not the mouse has been clicked or a key pressed (we'll come to these later).
+The structure can also be extended with ... else ..., as in this example:

 '''

-IF radius%<100 THEN

-CIRCLE(radius%)

-ELSE

-radius%=100

-BLOT(radius%)

-ENDIF
+if radius<100:

+circle(radius)

+else:

+radius:=100

+blot(radius)

 '''

-This will draw a circle using the current value of the variable radius% if that value is less than 100, but otherwise will set the value of radius% to 100 before drawing a blot using that value.
+This will draw a circle using the current value of the variable radius if that value is less than 100, but otherwise will set the value of radius to 100 before drawing a blot using that value.

 Variables can store string values as well as integers.
 A string is a sequence of letters and other characters, possibly a word or a sentence.
-String variables are declared in exactly the same way as integer variables, except that their names must end with the dollar symbol (\$) instead of the percent symbol (%):
+String variables are used in much the same way as integer variables, and their values are set by putting a sequence of characters inside single quotation marks:

 '''

-sometext$="put your text here"
+sometext='put your text here'

 '''